wohaco/despace/03_brass.md

    - Fill gap with demonstrated analysis (through partners, connections, direct expertise, operations area… etc for immediate solutions/consultancy.
    - Identify the operational gaps & serve as the link between institutions, academia, government & industry.
    - Our innovative solutions, derived by our diversified & vibrant team, improve efficiency & operational effectiveness (by reducing risk & increasing reliability of the services).
-   - Provide technical consultancy & offer training's, business support & project management, courses (with institutional partnership).
+   - Provide technical consultancy & offer training’s, business support & project management, courses (with institutional partnership).
    - Solve technical problems by addressing the gaps through testing, integration, validation & operations.

 Our experience & knowledge span all facets of aerospace industry, including initiating new projects from designing, testing, analysis, development, to successful operations; & also managing the application of new technologies for existing & next-generation aerospace systems.